 Many natural products act as laxatives.
 They are accommodating when traveling to prevent constipation.
 For instance, shrooms are known for their natural laxative properties.
 They are easy to carry and consume.
 Consider adding food products made with shrooms in your on-the-go handy diet section of luggage to prevent travel constipation.

-Good fluids imply the ones free from caffeine, soda, alcohol, or preservatives and chemicals.
+Suitable fluids are those free from caffeine, soda, alcohol, or preservatives and chemicals.
 Such natural fluids help prevent constipation when traveling.
 Clear soups, water, buttermilk or probiotic liquids, coconut water, etc., help avoid stomach troubles during traveling.
 Cut down on caffeine, soda, flavored drinks, and alcohol.
 They would otherwise aggravate bowel irritation.

 Cut down on junk food and foods made of processed flour.
 Cakes, buns, pizzas, noodles, etc., look appealing in travel pics but may cause stomach disorders.
-Enjoy the local cuisines, and remember to include good fiber as and where possible.
+Enjoy the local cuisines, and remember to include good fiber where possible.
 Fresh whole fruits, boiled vegetables, nuts, millets, brown rice, boiled sprouts, whole wheat-made items, dry fruits, etc., are healthy and safe choices to put fiber into your stomach.
-Consume enough water to help the fiber do its task in a wholesome way.
+Consume enough water to help the fiber do its task wholesomely.

-Kick away such excuses and inhibitions if you want to get rid of travel constipation.
-Take breaks for every hour while driving—Pullover where you have ample space for fresh air and relaxation.
-Spot jog, skip, or make lunges.
-Basic yoga poses and body stretching exercises work fabulously to relax your whole body.
+Kick away such excuses and inhibitions if you want to eliminate travel constipation.
+Take breaks every hour while driving—Pullover where you have ample space for fresh air and relaxation.
+Spot jog, skip or make lunges.
+Basic yoga poses and stretching exercises work fabulously to relax your whole body.